telerik/kendo-ui-core/docs/api/javascript/mobile/ui/listview.md

 ### messages.releaseTemplate `String` *(default: "Release to refresh")*

-Text that appears when scroller is pulled beyound the threshold (applies only if `pullToRefresh` is set to `true`).
+Text that appears when scroller is pulled beyond the threshold (applies only if `pullToRefresh` is set to `true`).

 #### Example